-Submissions on the Natural Health Products Regulations and Notices closed on Friday 4 March.
-However, submissions on the Draft list of conditions about which a claim can be made and the Draft database of permitted substances remains open until 31 October 2016.
+Submissions on the Natural Health Products Regulations and Notices closed on Friday 4 March 2016.
+However, as the Natural Health Products Bill is yet to be passed, submissions on the Draft list of conditions about which a claim can be made and the Draft database of permitted substances remains open until 31 March 2017.

 How to have your say